 15. Set Aside Dedicated Reading Time

-If you want to prioritize reading in your classroom, then it should be part of your first day of school activities.
+If you want to prioritize reading in your classroom, then it should be part of your activities for the first day of school.
 Show students where they can find books in your classroom and ask them to each select one to read.
 Then set a timer and enjoy a silent reading period where students can focus on the books they chose.
 Make this a habitual part of your school week.

 16. Share Advice from Previous Students